-- 0% Intro Financing For 15 Months: Amex EveryDay® starts you out in an interest-free environment, offering 0% intro APRs on new purchases and balance transfers for the first 15 months.
+- 0% Intro Financing For 15 Months: Amex EveryDay® starts you out in an interest-free environment, offering a 0% intro APR on new purchases for the first 15 months.
 This can take a lot of pressure off your wallet, provided you use it responsibly.
 That means only financing what you can afford to repay before regular rates take effect.
 You can use a credit card calculator to plan the monthly payments needed to get out of dodge in time.

 Above-Average Rewards: You will earn at least the market average for a points credit card when using Amex EveryDay®, as it provides a minimum of 1 point per $1 spent.
 You also get an additional point on the first $6,000 in supermarket purchases that you make each year.
 And you'll receive a 20% bonus on all your earnings during months that you make at least 20 purchases.

 - Above-Average Regular APR: EveryDay’s regular APR can be anywhere from 12.99% to 23.99% (V), depending on your credit standing.
 Even if you get a rate at the low end of that range, it might still be above the market average for “excellent-credit” credit cards.